SouledOut.org Logo

 Examples of the SuperMoon connection with major storms and seismic events abound [Nolle provides examples]. ...
 I’m far from the first person in history to notice the connection between lunar perigee-syzygy and powerful tides stirring up Earth’s atmosphere, crust and oceans.
 Richard Nolle's Full Article: SuperMoon What It Is, What It Means

-The May 5-6, 2012 perigee-syzygy Full Moon line-up is grander, extending outward to include Saturn, Venus and Jupiter (Saturn, Moon, Earth, Venus, Sun, Jupiter).
-This solar system view for the exact time of the Full Moon shows Saturn (yellow), Earth (blue), Venus (white), Sun (yellow) and Jupiter (gold).
-Saturn and the SuperMoon are tugging on one side of the Earth, while Venus, the Sun and Jupiter are tugging on the opposite side of Earth.
+The Aug 10, 2014 perigee-syzygy Full Moon line-up is grander, including Neptune, the Moon, Earth, Sun and Mercury.
+This solar system view for the exact time of the Full Moon shows Neptune (trident), Moon (not shown), Earth (blue), Sun (yellow) and Mercury (green).
+The SuperMoon (not shown in the image) and Nepturne are tugging on one side of the Earth while Mercury and the Sun are tugging on the opposite side of Earth.
+BTW: Mars (red) and Venus (white) are in syzygy alignment on opposites sides of the Sun.

 Use Solar System Live to view the entire solar system or just the inner planets for any date/time.